Argonaute 9 inhibits asexual reproduction, apparently by silencing transposons

 In sexually reproducing plants, the sex cells, or gametes, each bear one half of the organism’s genetic legacy, which is combined in their progeny, a single seed.
 These unique offspring stands in contrast to the offspring of asexual reproducers like the dandelion, which are clones of the parent—genetically identical.
 For years, Jean-Philippe Vielle-Calzada, Ph.D., who led the Mexican team, has sought to generate viable seeds in the absence of a fusion of sperm and egg.
 His team experimented with a type of asexual reproduction called apomixis, using the small mustard plant Arabidopsis thaliana—normally a sexual reproducer—as a testbed.

 The key technique was shutting down the activity of a protein called Argonaute 9.
 By doing this, the scientists tricked an Arabidopsis ovule into manufacturing multiple gametes, rather than one, as it usually does.
-Instead of carrying half the plant’s genetic legacy, these extra gametes carried the full load of genetic material.
+Instead of carrying half the plant’s genetic legacy, these extra gametes carried a full load of genetic material.
 The plant, in some respects, had cloned itself, raising the possibility that some or perhaps all plants have the potential to reproduce asexually.
 If so, the secret of unlocking that potential, it would appear, is the ability to repress the activity of Argonaute 9.

 Argonaute 9 binds small interfering RNA (siRNA), which are studied by the team at CSHL led by Rob Martienssen, Ph.D.
 The new results build on the discovery by Martienssen’s team last year of a similar mechanism in the male gametes of the plant, found in its pollen grains.
 They showed that siRNAs were passed from the cells immediately surrounding the gametes, called companion cells, into the adjacent sperm cells.
 The siRNAs inactivated, or silenced, specific DNA sequences in the sperm.
 Importantly, those sequences marked the position of transposons, the “jumping genes” discovered by CSHL Nobel laureate Barbara McClintock 60 years ago.
 If activated, they have the ability to jump around the genome, wreaking havoc.